 These genes are thought to be responsible for the rare form of AD that afflicts men and women in their early 30s or 40s.
 They are believed to help produce amyloid protein, which forms amyloid plaques and are the hallmarks of AD.
 These mutated genes do not play a role in the more common late-onset AD.

+Approximately 50 percent of people who have a parent with early-onset AD will likely inherit the genetic mutation and develop the disease.
 For those young individuals where neither parent had early-onset AD, research has found that often a second-degree relative (e.g., an uncle, aunt, and/or grandparent) suffered from the condition.